EternityForest/EmberOS/README.md

 * Declaratively configurable, you should be able to do almost everything just by editing files in /sketch
 * As little configuration as possible for common tasks, everything should just work.
 * Convenient platform for experimenting with your setup, includes all tools for minor tweaks to just about everything without needing a desktop computer.
+* Things that require updates to keep working(Timezones, SSL, etc) are managed via /sketch for easy updates.

+* Basically anything that's more of a "device" than a computer, that needs to be reliable and doesn't store too much data.

+### Use Cases

+* Light duty embedded control/Home Automation(Kaithem or NodeRed)
+* Digital Signage
+* Offline Wiki Server
+* Kiosk browser
+* DLNA Media server/Samba fileserver/Web server/Torrent box
+* Basic Desktop computer(If you are careful about the volatile home dir)
+* Realtime audio mixing with multiple soundcards(through Kaithem)
+* Background Music player(Kaithem or Audacious)
+* Amateur Radio station
+* Mesh Networking node

 #### Semi read only